wmayner/pyphi/docs/examples/magic_cut.rst

 Since the emergence value is negative, there is no macro scale which has greater integrated information than the original micro scale.
-We can now analyze the micro scale to determine the main complex of the system:
+We can now analyze the micro scale to determine the major complex of the system:

     >>> major_complex = pyphi.compute.major_complex(network, state)
     >>> major_complex.subsystem